floooh/floooh.github.io/_drafts/making-of-visual6502-remix.md

 ```

 After a bit of pondering over that data and looking at the other
-data files the meaning of those numbers became clear:
+data files those numbers started to make sense:

 The first number in each segment (e.g. 0, 93 and 710) is the 'node index',
-each 'node' being a collection of physically connected segments forming a
+each 'node' being a collection of connected segments.
+Each node can either
-complete path on the chip.
-Each node can either currently either be switched
+currently either be switched on or off, and the initial state is the '+' or
-on or off, and the initial state is the '+' or '-' following the node index.
+'-' following the node index.

-The next number is the chip layer where that segment is located.
+The next number is the chip layer where that segment is placed.
 The layer
-number is between 0 and 5, for 6 layers that are stacked on the chip.
+number is between 0 and 5.

 The remaining numbers which are between zero and 10000 are 2D integer coordinates
-of the actual segment's polygon outline in [x,y] pairs.
+of the actual segment's closed polygon outline in [x,y] pairs.
 So the first line:

 ```javascript
     [   0,'+',1,5392,7804,5392,7757,5357,7757,5357,7804],
 ```

-Describes a closed 2D polygon made of 4 vertices:
+Describes a 2D polygon made of 4 vertices:

 ```
 [x=5392,y=7804] => [x=5392,y=7757] => [x=5357,y=7757] => [x=5357,y=7804]